berrnd/sitefeed/README.md

 A PHP application that monitors websites for changes and delivers them as a unified diff via RSS

-> sitefeed is also available as a free public service: [https://sitefeed.de](http://sitefeed.de)

 ## Requirements
 Any webserver with PHP